 - 43 mg of magnesium (muscle contraction, immune, heart health)

 - 1.6 mg of zinc (skin, immune, gut health)

 - 0.5 mg of iron (energy)

 - 3 g of fat (mostly monounsaturated and omega 6)

-If you are eating a quarter cup of store-bought pumpkin seeds without the husk, they have more concentrated nutritional values:
+If you are eating a quarter cup of store-bought green pumpkin seeds (pepitas), they have more concentrated nutritional values:

 - 10 g of protein

 - 200 mg of magnesium

 - 17 g of fat

 (all nutrient data from Canadian Nutrient Data File)